rackerlabs/rackspace-how-to/content/cloud-dns/create-a-reverse-dns-record.md

-Reverse Domain Name Service (DNS) records are essential for those running a mail server because many recipient servers reject, or mark as spam, all email that originates from an "unauthenticated" server.
+Reverse Domain Name Service (DNS) records are essential for those running a mail server because many recipient servers reject, or mark as spam, all email that originates from an unauthenticated server.

 This means that after the sending IP address is checked, if the reverse DNS does not match the sending domain, then it is classed as